boostercloud/booster/docs/README.md

 }
 ```

-An event has to know the ID of the entity it belongs to, that's why you have to implement the `entityID` method.
-For getting the entity ID, you could inject it directly in the event's constructor, or as a nested attribute.
+An event has to know the ID of the entity it belongs to and you need to implement the `entityID` method to return it.
+You can inject the entity ID directly in the event's constructor or as a nested attribute.
 If your domain requires a _singleton_ entity, where there's only one instance, you can return a constant value.
-In the `CartPaid` example, the entity ID (`paymentID`) is injected directly.
+In the `CartPaid` example, the entity ID (`cartID`) is injected directly.

 Note: